deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "What's it say?"

 "Pretty typical British, really."
 The sergeant with that file examined the letter.
-"To.. blah, blah…'*I'm sending this young man your way with my professional opinion that he may be of some use to you.
+"To.. blah, blah...'*I'm sending this young man your way with my professional opinion that he may be of some use to you.
 Yours sincerely, Captain Owen Powell*' et cetera.
 End letter."
 She smiled, folding it up again.
 "You've got to love the Brits, right?"

 "Isn't Powell the SBS officer behind the SOR program?"
 Foster asked.
 "If he is, then that's a *glowing* reference right there."

 "That's right."

 "Well his opinion seems on the money.
 The kid's already fit and strong and he's got exactly the right build for a PJ.
-So…Unless there's anything wrong with him, Doc?"
+So...Unless there's anything wrong with him, Doc?"

 The chief medical examiner studied his own copy of the candidate's notes.
-"His bloodwork showed a lot of testosterone…" He commented. "…but I chalk that up to him being young, fit and eager to prove himself.
+"His bloodwork showed a lot of testosterone..."
+He commented. "...but I chalk that up to him being young, fit and eager to prove himself.
 I see no reason to suspect steroids or substance abuse.
-His mother died young in the San Diego blast so there's no way to know his medical history from her…There's a history of Glaucoma and Coronary Artery Disease from his paternal grandparents, but his ECG and intraocular pressures were all fine today.
+His mother died young in the San Diego blast so there's no way to know his medical history from her...There's a history of Glaucoma and Coronary Artery Disease from his paternal grandparents, but his ECG and intraocular pressures were all fine today.
 No concerns."

 Foster turned to the staff psychologist, Lieutenant Schoemann.
 "Doctor?"

-"…He's angry.
+"...He's angry.
 Grieving and angry."
 Schoemann concluded, examining his notes.
 "But he's channelling it well, it's motivating him healthily.
 He's got a long-term steady girlfriend and he's come to us.
 That shows drive and an ability to emotionally commit, and that month of hard training proves that this wasn't a spur-of-the-moment decision, he's thought about this and prepared for it.
-He's…maybe not the most introspective young man I've ever met, but he's not lacking in intelligence…Overall he's calm, pleasant, confident, intelligent and well-adjusted, with plenty of healthy aggression.
+He's...maybe not the most introspective young man I've ever met, but he's not lacking in intelligence...Overall he's calm, pleasant, confident, intelligent and well-adjusted, with plenty of healthy aggression.
 I think he's an excellent candidate."

 "Guess he's one for you, then."
 Foster commented, turning to Master Sergeant Wood, the special forces recruiter.